mcdaley/mcdaley.github.io/_posts/2015-11-30-introducing-careerqb.md

                      of providing the tools to help you organize your job search so you can land your dream job."

-mobile_excerpt:     "Introducing CareerQB, a new job search site with the goal
+mobile_excerpt:     "Introducing CareerQB, a new job search site that provides
-                     of providing the tools to help you organize your job search so you can land your dream job."
+                     you the tools to help you organize your job search so you can land your dream job."
 ---

 Searching for a new job is a lot of work and can be very stressful.
 It involves finding job openings, applying for jobs, preparing for interviews, and negotiating an offer.
 There are a lot of great job search websites and there are a lot of websites that offer great career advice, but none of the sites are focused on helping you with the hard work of organizing your job search.
 CareerQB is a new job search site with the goal of providing the tools to help you organize your job search so you can land your dream job.